 - We require preauthorization for genetic testing.
 See Section 5(a). - We require preauthorization for chelation therapy.
 See Section 5(a). - We require preauthorization for hyperbaric oxygen therapy.
 See Section 5(a). - We require preauthorization for wound care.
-See Section 5(a). - We require preauthorization for certain oncology and specialty drugs administered by a physician in an outpatient setting, including specialty oral and self-administered drugs, such as growth hormones and drugs to treat multiple sclerosis and infertility.
+See Section 5(a). - We require preauthorization for Standard Option cardiac rehabilitation therapy, See Section 5(a). - We require preauthorization for certain oncology and specialty drugs administered by a physician in an outpatient setting, including specialty oral and self-administered drugs, such as growth hormones and drugs to treat multiple sclerosis and infertility.
 A list of drugs requiring preauthorization is available on the Plan's website and by calling us.
-See Section 5 (a) and 5(f). - We require preauthorization for audible prescription reading devices.
-See Section 5(a). - We require preauthorization for spinal surgery.
+See Section 5(a) and 5(f). - We require preauthorization for audible prescription reading devices.
+See Section 5 (a). - We require preauthorization for spinal surgery.
 See Section 5(b). - We require preauthorization for surgical treatment of morbid obesity (bariatric surgery).
-See Section 5(b). - We require preauthorization of transplants and transplant-related services, except corneal transplants, even when other coverage, including Medicare, is your primary payor for health benefits.
-You or your physician must call 1-800-410-7778 to speak with a transplant case manager prior to your pre-transplant evaluation as a potential candidate for a transplant procedure.
+See Section 5(b). - We require preauthorization for gender reassignment surgery, See Section 5(b). - We require preauthorization of transplants and transplant-related services, except corneal transplants, even when other coverage, including Medicare, is your primary payor for health benefits.
+You or your physician must call 800-410-7778 to speak with a transplant case manager prior to your pre-transplant evaluation as a potential candidate for a transplant procedure.
 See Section 5(b). - We require preauthorization for pain management services.
 See section 5(b). - We require preauthorization for care in a skilled nursing facility.
-See Section 5(c). - We require preauthorization for Vagus nerve stimulation therapy.
+See Section 5(c). - We require preauthorization for applied behavior analysis (ABA) therapy.
+See Section 5(e). - We require preauthorization for Vagus nerve stimulation therapy.
 See Section 5(e). - We require preauthorization for extended outpatient treatment visits, outpatient intensive therapy, partial hospitalization and electroconvulsive therapy.
-See Section 5(e). - We require preauthorization for outpatient psychological and neuropsychological testing.
+See Section 5 (e). - We require preauthorization for outpatient psychological testing.
 See Section 5(e). - We require a brand exception for brand name drugs when a generic equivalent is available.
 See Section 5(f). - We require preauthorization of certain classes of drugs including, but not limited to, human growth hormone (HGH).
-See Section 5(f). - We require precertification when you have Medicare Part B only as your primary payor for an outpatient hospitalization that exceeds 23 hours and results in hospital admission.
+See Section 5(f).